stcstores/stcadmin/reference/templates/reference/product_creation.rst

 If the information is **not** the same for every variation select **Variable**.
 This will add this field to the table on the next page.
 As with other fields a default value can be added here.
+There are few products for which this is applicable.
+See below for an example of when it might be.

 To clarify the above here are some examples:

-* For a red T-Shirt that comes in a range of sizes you would select **Variarble** for the **Size** option and list the sizes.
+* For a red T-Shirt that comes in a range of sizes you would select **Variation** for the **Size** option and list the sizes.
 Then select **Single** for the **Colour** option and type "Red".
 This would allow the customer to select their size and see that all the sizes come in one colour.
 * For a product that comes in a range of sizes and colours you would select **Vatiation** for both **Size** and **Colour** and list the appropriate options in the applicable fields.
 * For a named door plaque for which each name has a particular coloured background you would select **Variation** for **Name** and list the names, then select **Variable** for **Colour**.
 This would allow you to put the appropriate colour next to each name in the variation table on the next page.